 It is hard to decide who should make the list of the top 5 most famous poets of all time and any list will be biased depending on your origin and preferences.

-However, some poets have been regarded as more influential on literature than others, inspiring the future generation of authors and writer all around the globe.
+However, some poets have been regarded as more influential on literature than others, inspiring the future generation of authors and writers all around the globe.
 These are the ones we will do our best to pick.

 But what is poetry?

-The term poetry comes from the Greek "poeio" meaning "I create".
+The term poetry comes from the Greek 'poeio' meaning 'I create'.